 Seattle plans soon to launch MHA in the University District (U District), where the proposal includes upzones from mid-rise heights (65 to 85 feet) to high-rise (240 to 320 feet).
 You might think that tripling or quadrupling building heights would justify relatively high MHA requirements.

 But applying the same kind of feasibility analysis I explained last time tells a different story.
 In large part because high-rise construction is so expensive, with today’s typical rents in the U District, new high-rise apartments conforming to the city’s draft MHA proposal would yield zero return on investment.
-In other words, adopting MHA as currently drafted for the U District would mean that for the foreseeable future nobody will build high-rise housing, denying the neighborhood much needed new homes—both market rate and subsidized.
+In other words, adopting MHA as currently drafted for the U District would mean that for the foreseeable future it’s unlikely that anyone will build high-rise housing, denying the neighborhood much needed new homes—both market rate and subsidized.

 To be fair, even without MHA requirements, high-rise apartments are typically not feasible in the U District today, and won’t be unless rents in the neighborhood escalate over time sufficiently to offset the big price tag of high-rise construction.
 The catch is this: the greater the net costs imposed by MHA, the higher the rents necessary for projects to pencil, and the longer homebuilding will be delayed.
 And during this waiting game of worsening scarcity, competition for what’s available, and rising rents, more low-income families and individuals will be displaced from Seattle.